The what, why & how of TDVAM

 -

 We encourage everyone to get involved and help raise awareness.
 We recognize the power that each one of us has in making a difference.
-You can visit our landing page to get access to our action guides for ideas on how to get started!
+You can host an event at your school, talk to your friends about dating violence, or help make sure others know about love is respect!
+Our action guides also have other great ideas to try!

 Answers shouldn’t be hard to find.